alexconst/terraform_recipes/elasticsearch_cluster/README.md

 # About

-ElasticSearch cluster of 3 nodes behind an AWS ELB.
+Elasticsearch cluster of 3 nodes behind an AWS ELB.